Salt Lake Behavioral Health

 FINANCING

-According to the facility’s website Tricare and Medicare are accepted, along with private insurance policies such as Blue Cross, Aetna, and Cigna among more.
-Financial assistance covering up to 100 percent of the cost of treatment is available.
+SLBH accepts Tricare and Medicare, as well as private insurance policies such as Blue Cross, Aetna, and Cigna, among others.
+We also offer financial assistance that can cover up to 100 percent of the cost of treatment.

 Salt Lake Behavioral Health Reviews